simianarmy/learning_opengl/README.md

 learning_opengl
 ===============

-Small projects demonstrating OpenGL concepts
+Small projects demonstrating OpenGL concepts in Objective-C for iOS and javascript for WebGL.